-A: DDD stand for Dense Deposit Disease.
-It used to be called membranoproliferative glomerulonephritis type II.
-It is a kidney disorder that stops the kidneys from correctly filtering waste from the blood.
+A: DDD stands for Dense Deposit Disease (DDD).
+DDD used to be called MPGN Type 2 (membranoproliferative glomerulonephritis type II).
+As our understanding of the disease has evolved, the name has changed.
+DDD is a kidney disorder that stops the kidneys from correctly filtering waste from the blood.
 The immune system of persons with DDD does not work correctly and deposits to build up in the kidneys.
 These deposits are located in the filtering part of the kidney, which is known as the glomerulus.
 Glomeruli become inflamed and their ability to filter and clean the blood is destroyed.
-For more on how your kidneys work and what happens when they don’t, click here.

-A: DDD is caused by uncontrolled activity of the alternative pathway of the complement cascade.
-In a few persons with DDD, disease-causing mutations can be found in complement genes.
+A: C3G is caused by uncontrolled activity of the alternative pathway of the complement cascade.

 Q: What is the complement cascade?